Dear reader, welcome!

 Prior to that, I graduated with the highest distinction from a French high school in Tunis.

 I am currently pursuing a career in the Honors Academy at the TU Eindhoven in my 2nd and 3rd year of Bachelor, which is a special program destined to the passionate and top students of the university requiring extra work.
-In my track, called High Tech Systems, I am currently the leader of a team called Cyclone, building an autonomous racing drone.
+In my track, called High Tech Systems, I am currently the leader of a team called Cyclone consisting of 12 students from diverse studies, building an autonomous racing drone.
 Apart from the leadership position, I am also responsible for the computer vision sub-team and working on the path planning.

 I was selected for the bachelor research project at the TU Eindhoven to conduct research under the supervision of Robert van Liere and Andrei Jalba in the Visualization group as of September 2017 in the Computer Science department.
 The goal of our project was to design and implement a robust system that tracks the pose of an object with consistent data in an augmented reality environment.
 The goal was to combine both optical and inertial tracking to eliminate latency and inaccuracies and enhance tracking conditions.
 Contextually, this will be used for conservators to investigate objects in an augmented reality museum.
 The research paper and more details are available in the "My Projects" section.